Harunadangabas/Harunadangabas/README.md

 - 👋 Hi, I’m @Harunadangabas
 - 👀 I’m interested in web design
 - 🌱 I’m currently learning  blckchain technology under Nitda Schoolership
-- 💞️ I’m looking to collaborate you on this field
+- 💞️ I’m looking to collaborate with you on this field
 - 📫 How to reach me : just type "harunadangabas

 <!---